python/mypy/docs/source/config_file.rst

   alternative directory which is used to look for stubs instead of the default ``typeshed`` directory.

+- ``mypy_path`` (string) specifies the paths to use, after trying the paths from ``MYPYPATH`` environment variable.
+Useful if you'd like to keep stubs in your repo, along with the config file.

 - ``warn_incomplete_stub`` (Boolean, default False) warns for missing type annotation in typeshed.
 This is only relevant in combination with ``check_untyped_defs``.